porglezomp/scheme-jit/bytecode.md

 # Bytecode
-A function is a list of basic blocks, and entry block, and an exit block Each basic block has a terminator instruction which says which next block to branch to The final block is just the return instruction
+A function is a control flow graph that begins at an entry block.
+The blocks are extended basic blocks, which can have multiple exit points, but will always be entered at the top.
+Every block must be terminated by a `jmp`, `return`, or `trap` instruction, there is no fallthrough.

 Inspired by LLVM IR

 # Instructions

-## Literals
-- `num`
-- `sym`

 ## Arithmetic
 - `add`